holistudio/robot-perception/Assignment_1/README.md

 <img src="img/Task2_VanishingPointsCoordinates.png" width="500"/>

-Of note is the fact that the principal point (1965, 1488) is (very) roughly equal to the center of the image (2016, 1512).
+Of note is the fact that the principal point (1965, 1488) is roughly equal to the center of the image (2016, 1512).

 These coordinates were then fed into the focal length formula derived in class for three vanishing points (see task_2/task_2.py code).